apache/airflow-site/landing-pages/site/content/en/ecosystem/_index.md

 ## Tools integrating with Airflow

+[ADA](https://github.com/IBM/ada) - A microservice created to retrieve analytics metrics from an Airflow database instance.

 [as-scraper](https://github.com/Avila-Systems/as-scraper) - An integration with Selenium to build & mantain web scrapers inside Airflow.

 [afctl](https://github.com/qubole/afctl) - A CLI tool that includes everything required to create, manage and deploy airflow projects faster and smoother.